rackerlabs/cloud-monitoring-filter-bundle/extract-device-id/README.md

 * The *X-Auth-Token* request header is required.
 * IF the *X-Tenant-Id* request header is present, THEN it is passed on in the request to the MaaS API call as well.
-* This filter will populates *X-Device-Id* the response header.
+* This filter populates the *X-Device-Id* request header.

 Preceding filters: